Sybil Ludington

 Accounts of Ludington's ride are based on a brief mention in 1907 memoirs about her father, published privately by his grandchildren.
-A 2015 report in The New England Quarterly says there is little evidence backing the story; whether the ride occurred has been questioned since at least 1956.
+A 2015 report in The New England Quarterly says there is little evidence backing the story, and whether the ride occurred has been questioned since at least 1956.

-Relatively unknown through the 1870s, Ludington became widely recognized around the time of World War II, after historic roadmarkers were placed in locations she was speculated to have visited on her ride.
-Memorial statues honor her, and books have been written about her.
-She was honored on a United States Bicentennial postage stamp that was released on March 25, 1975, which depicts her on a horse.
+Relatively unknown through the 1870s, Ludington's story gained recognition around the time of World War II, after New York State was convinced to place historic roadmarkers in locations she was speculated to have visited on her ride.
+The myth grew thereafter, from memorial statues honoring her, to books being written about her, culminating with being honored on a United States Bicentennial postage stamp that was released on March 25, 1975, which depicts her on a horse.

 Early life, family and death

 Ludington was born on April 5, 1761, in Fredericksburg, New York.
 She was the first of 12 children of Abigail and Henry Ludington, a gristmill owner.
 According to his relatives, Sybil's father had fought in the French and Indian War, and volunteered to head the local militia during the Revolutionary War.

 At the age of 23, in 1784 Ludington married Edmond Ogden.
 They had a son named Henry in 1786.
 In 1792, the family settled in Catskill, and Ogden died in 1799.
 In 1811 Ludington moved to Unadilla, New York.

 Ludington lived in Unadilla until her death on February 26, 1839, at the age of 77.
 She was buried near her father in the Patterson Presbyterian Cemetery in Patterson, New York.
 Her tombstone shows a different spelling of her first name.